 In this Client Authorisation, capitalised terms have the meaning set out below:

-Agent means a Person authorised by a Subscriber to act as the Subscriber’s agent.
-For the avoidance of doubt this can include an Identity Agent.

 Australian Legal Practitioner has the meaning given to it in the relevant legislation of the Jurisdiction in which the property is situated and in South Australia is a legal practitioner for the purposes of the Legal Practitioners Act 1981 (SA).

-Batch Authority means an authority for the Subscriber to act for the Client in a batch of Conveyancing Transactions details of which are attached to this Client Authorisation.
+Batch Authority means an authority for the Representative to act for the Client in a batch of Conveyancing Transactions details of which are attached to this Client Authorisation.

 Capacity means the role of the signatory (for example an attorney or a director of a company).

-Caveat means a Document giving notice of a claim to an interest in land that may have the effect of an injunction to stop the registration of a Registry Instrument in the Titles Register.
+Caveat means a Document giving notice of a claim to an interest in land that may have the effect of an injunction to stop the registration of a Registry Instrument or other Document in the Titles Register.

 Client means the Person or Persons named in this Client Authorisation.

-Client Agent means a Person authorised to act as the Client’s agent but does not include the Subscriber acting solely as the Client’s Representative.
+Client Agent means a Person authorised to act as the Client’s agent but does not include the Representative acting solely in this role.

 Conveyancing Transaction has the meaning given to it in the ECNL.

-Discharge/Release of Mortgage means a Registry Instrument that discharges or releases a Mortgage.
+Discharge/Release of Mortgage means a Document that discharges or releases a Mortgage.

 Document has the meaning given to it in the ECNL.